 While disordered eating can really worsen your quality of life, it’s also incredibly common.
 Many people struggle with disordered eating for their whole lives and assume it’s normal.
 Our culture is obsessed with dieting so always being on a diet might not seem like a bad thing.
 Likewise, lots of people obsess over calories and macros, so you might not realize that food tracking apps are harming you.

 But ultimately, the best way to nourish your body and protect your mental health is to break free from disordered eating and dieting.
 If you want to start exploring how you might end your disordered eating behaviors, here are a few blog posts that might help you out:

 It can be really tough to overcome your disordered eating behaviors alone, especially if you’ve been living with them a long time.
 That’s why I recommend working with a professional or a team of professionals who specialize in an anti-diet approach.
 My nutrition counseling is great for folks with eating disorders or disordered eating (and you can learn more about it here).
 And there are so many great therapists out there than can help you with the mental health piece of healing your relationship with food.

-If you’re struggling with an eating disorder or disordered eating, I can help!
-I’m a dietitian who takes an anti-diet, body-positive, identity-affirming approach to recovery and healing your relationship with food. .
+If you’re struggling with an eating disorder or disordered eating, we can help!
+We’re a group of dietitians who takes an anti-diet, body-positive, identity-affirming approach to recovery and healing your relationship with food. .
 Learn more about nutrition counseling, offered in Raleigh, NC, and virtually to clients in several states.
 Not ready to commit to counseling but want more information about the anti-diet approach?
 Subscribe to my weekly newsletter.